My Story: What Led to Me Becoming a Coach

 - increased workload due to downsizing

-- an acting supervisor who needs to prove himself suitable for a permanent job
+- an acting supervisor who needs to prove himself suitable to keep the position permanently

 - feeling trapped by lack of transferable skills to a similarly paid position in another company

-Buying a chocolate bar at the corner store and going for walks after work was not enough to decrease my stress level.
+Eating a chocolate bar from the corner store and going for walks after work was not enough to decrease my stress level.
 I considered going on stress leave, but that didn’t feel like the right thing to do.
 I tried to transfer to a different job in the same company, but all hiring was “frozen”.
 It was time to make a change.

 This Isn’t Where I Belong

 I remembered that I had taken the adjuster job to learn new skills, and realized I had already learned those skills.
 I wasn’t learning much that was new anymore.
 It was time to move on.
 It was time to move to a job that was a better match for my strengths and personality.
-As I was considering this decision, my co-workers and I were offered a severance package.
+During the months that I was considering this decision, my co-workers and I were offered a severance package.
 After talking it over with my husband I decided to grab the opportunity.